Why choose Wake Plastic Surgery?

 Who is a good candidate for tummy tuck surgery?

 The ideal tummy tuck patient is already in good physical condition.
 Tummy tuck surgery is not considered a weight loss procedure and best results are obtained when patients have already reached their weight loss goals.
-Dr. Stoeckel wants you to have the best possible results with the fewest potential risks.
+We want you to have the best possible results with the fewest potential risks.
+After careful review of the literature and our own results over the last decade, we have found that patients with a body mass index (BMI) less than 30 have a significantly lower risk of post operative complications with abdominoplasty surgery than those whose BMI is higher than 30.
+As a result, we use this benchmark for most patients realizing that there are sometimes exceptions to almost any rule.
 Being at a healthy weight, avoiding smoking, and maintaining a healthy diet are just a few things that you can do to optimize your end result.

 How bad is the scar?